Dental hygienists are licensed oral health professionals who focus on prevention and

 *The University complies with the requirements of Section 504 of the Rehabilitation

 Act of 1973 and the Disabilities Act of 1990.
 Therefore, the University will make

 reasonable accommodations for participants with disabilities who are otherwise qualified.

-- Feel and visually examine gums for sores and signs of disease.
+- Feel and visually examine oral tissues for sores and signs of disease

-- Feel lymph nodes on patient's head and neck to detect swelling and/or tenderness that
+- Palpating the head and neck region to detect swelling or tenderness that could indicate

 - Provide clinical services and health education to improve and maintain oral health